MingxuanXia/SEAL/README.md

 # A Separation and Alignment Framework for Black-box Domain Adaptation

+This is a PyTorch implementation of our AAAI 2024 paper SEAL.

-## An example of running SEAL on Office, Office-Home, and VisDA.
+## Start Running SEAL on Office, Office-Home, VisDA, and DomainNet.

 **Step 1.
 Data Preparation**

-Please download the dataset (https://github.com/jindongwang/transferlearning/blob/master/data/dataset.md) and put them into ```./data``` .
+Please download the [datasets](https://github.com/jindongwang/transferlearning/blob/master/data/dataset.md) and put them into ```./data``` .

 **Step 2.
 Generate information list for dataset**